ssenart/PyGazpar/README.md

 All consumption data is available on the client account at GrDF Web Site (https://monespace.grdf.fr).

-PyGazpar automatically goes through the Web Site and download the consumption data Excel file, and make it available in a Python structure (list of dictionaries).
+PyGazpar automatically goes through the Web Site and download the consumption data, and make it available in a Python structure.

 ## Installation